tomarv2/nifi/README.md

 - We expose nifi metrics in prometheus format

-- It also has custom `logback.xml` to handle log in log issue with nifi
+- It also has custom `logback.xml` to handle log in log issue with nifi logs

-**Files layout**

-- k8s related files are in `_kube` directory

-- All the scripts for deployment reside in `application/nifi_setup_1.9.2_stateful/build/deploy` directory

-- All custom processors jar files reside in `application/nifi_setup_1.9.2_stateful/build/custom_processors`

-- All properties files go in `_kube/config` directory

-- All templates xml files go in `_kube/templates` directory